SecureFromScratch/anonbuy/README.codespaces.md

 * Open **PORTS** tab
 * Ensure port **3000** is **Public**
-* Click the 🌐 icon
+* Click the 🌐 icon to open the app in the browser
+* Enter Wallet code "demo" and click "connect"

+Pay attention: you get a unique address from GitHub Codespaces that includes the port.

 ### Common Issue: 502 Error